duqueber/chat_app/README.md

  ### Known bugs

   - You can only have a conversation between two users: "user3" cannot be added to the conversation between "user1" and "user3"
+  - Send button is active even when you haven't chosen a user to send a message to.